 Cavity Resonance Formula

-The following formula is used to calculate the resonance frequency of a cavity resonator.
+The following formula is used to calculate the resonant frequency of a rectangular cavity for a specified mode (m, n, p).

 Variables: